rashendra/premier/README.md

     * I have used a model Child, only to hold an id and a name.
 This can be eliminated and reduced for a List<Integer> to improve memory.
     * Getters and setters are only define if there is any use.
+    * Please note that I have used System.out.println() for ease of use.
+However, thebest practice would be to use logger.info.

 # Runtime order complexity
     * The above progarm will loop exactly n-1 times until there is only one element/child left in the list.